 Kikubaaqudgha's wrath brings forth all the dread powers of necromancy.
 Victims are wracked with torment, assailed by the undead, smothered in miasma, and afflicted with a host of other necromantic ailments.
 Further, Kikubaaqudgha's gifts become tainted; those that attempt to use necromantic magic to fend off wrath will find it backfiring on them when least expected.

 When you abandon Kikubaaqudgha, all currently existing corpses will decay into skeletons in a few turns.
 While under penance, Kikubaaqudgha will occasionally inflict you with Torment, as well perform other forms of divine retribution.
 Kikubaaqudgha will often combine these punishments:

 - Receive Corpses is cast (using your XL in place of Necromancy skill), followed by a hostile Animate Dead.
 All corpses and skeletons in the vicinity will be affected.

 - Clouds of miasma at your location and around you.

 Kikubaaqudgha offers three main features: a massive supply of corpses, protection from torment and mummy death curses, and knowledge of Necromancy.

-At 6*, you get the choice between a pain-branded weapon and the Necronomicon.
-This typically happens around the midgame (if you converted at the Temple), and it can be a tricky decision.
+At 6*, you get the choice between a pain-branded weapon and the capstone Necromancy spells.
+This typically happens around the mid-game, and it can be a tricky decision.